Paul di Resta hopes to stay in the top 10 after sneaking into the points in Melbourne while Nico Hulkenberg wants to make up for some lost ground…

-For all the latest F1 odds on the Malaytsian GP, the second round of the 2013 F1 Championship, visit Sky Bet.
+For all the latest F1 odds on the first race of the season at the Sepang Park circuit visit Sky Bet.

 Q. Paul, you got your season underway with a point in Melbourne – do you think you can deliver a repeat performance in Sepang this weekend?

 PdR: “That will certainly be the aim.
 We picked up a point in Melbourne at the very last moment, but we were quite fortunate with the way the last lap unfolded and so it was a nice surprise.
 As I said after the race, we struggled for consistent race pace in Melbourne and it will be interesting to see if we can improve on that this weekend on a circuit with very different characteristics.”

 Q. How have you spent your time between the two races?